3 years ago

 Before buying a manufactured home, you need to have land to put the home and foundation on.
 Manufactured home dealers do not sell you land together with a mobile home.

-However, those buying a mobile home can have it placed on leased land from different home communities (learn of the benefits of a land-lease community here).
-There is also an option of having the manufactured home on your own private land if you don’t want to incur extra costs with a mobile home park.
+However, those buying a mobile home can have it placed on leased land from different home communities.
+There is also an option of having the manufactured home on your own private land if you don’t want to incur extra costs with mobile home parks in Fenton, MI.

 Buying a mobile home and then renting space lowers the initial cost.
 However, it makes it difficult to take out loans.